thtskaran/obvix-lake/usage.md

 ---

-## 2) Support Conversation Lifecycle (FSM)
+## 2) Support Conversation Flow

-Every `/chat` request flows through a single support-focused FSM.
-The states you will see in responses are:

-* `Phase0_Greeting` – welcome message plus disclosure of the persona.
-* `Phase1_IssueIntake` – gather problem details (device, location, impact, error codes).
-* `Phase2_Diagnostics` – step-by-step checks to narrow the root cause.
-* `Phase3_SolutionProposal` – share the fix grounded in Drive/GLPI knowledge.
-* `Phase4_Confirmation` – verify that the solution worked or ask for one missing signal.
-* `Phase5_Closing` – summarize actions and set monitoring expectations.
-* Final states: `FinalState_Resolved`, `FinalState_Escalated`, `FinalState_FollowUp`.

-The FSM advances automatically based on heuristics (message count, stored context) or jumps straight to a final state when the router decides that a human must take over.
-The assistant never shifts into a sales/CTA mode anymore.
+Every `/chat` request is steered by three building blocks instead of an explicit state machine:

+* **Ticket router signals** – classification (`issue_category`, `impact_scope`, `requires_human`, etc.) plus optional auto-resolution snippets.
+* **Hybrid RAG retrieval + validation** – semantic + lexical retrieval, LLM relevance judge, and grounding score thresholds.
+* **Outcome resolver** – chooses between (a) answering with numbered guidance, (b) returning the router’s resolution verbatim, or (c) escalating with a GLPI ticket when confidence is too low.

+Persona prompts govern pacing and recap behavior, so the dialog feels stateful without keeping an explicit state machine in memory.

 ---

 ## 3) Ticket Router & Auto-Resolution

-Before the FSM speaks, the ticket text is scored by `services/ticket_router.TicketRouter`:
+Before the assistant replies, the ticket text is scored by `services/ticket_router.TicketRouter`:

 * Multi-dimensional classifier returns `issue_category`, `issue_type`, `urgency`, `impact_scope`, `sentiment`, `requires_human`, `needs_supervisor`, and `confidence`.
 * Semantic similarity search (same persona partition) surfaces the top knowledge chunks plus any GLPI-derived snippets published by the knowledge pipeline.
 * Decisions:
   * **Auto-resolved** – if similarity ≥ threshold and `requires_human` is false, the assistant replies directly with the matching fix.
-  * **Human required** – if `needs_supervisor` or `requires_human` is true, the FSM enters `FinalState_Escalated` and the reply confirms the handoff.
+  * **Human required** – if `needs_supervisor` or `requires_human` is true, the system escalates immediately and the reply confirms the handoff.
-  * **Assistive mode** – otherwise the FSM continues and the router context is embedded into the LLM prompt so diagnostics reference the suggested articles.
+  * **Assistive mode** – otherwise the router context is embedded into the LLM prompt so diagnostics reference the suggested articles.

 You can also call the router directly through `POST /tickets/route` for standalone experiments.